chieduagborh/care-calendar-app/README.md

 - Component Structure:

   - Calendar is the main container.
-  - TopBar (navigation, view toggles, Create button, dark/light switch).
+  - TopBar (navigation, view toggles, "+ Event" button, dark/light switch button).
   - MonthGrid, WeekGrid, DayGrid for different calendar views (each takes events, handlers, and current date state).
   - AddEventModal and EventDetailModal for event creation/viewing.
   - GridCell for a reusable, event-aware day cell with accessibility and keyboard navigation support.